IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario1/SolutionBuild/IBMEventStreams/README.md

 create a policy project and some configurations that you need to know

-### 4. After deploying App Connect and testing successfully in previous step, check the message in topic in EventStrem
+### 4. After deploying App Connect and testing successfully in previous step, check the message in topic in EventStream

 1. Back on the main menu IBM Automation Dashboard, under Design section you select kafka clusters